textcreationpartnership/A00235/README.md

 #####Body#####

+1. A new Song, called Jacke Doues Resolution, by which he doth show, That he cares not a rush how ere the world goe.
+O all my good Friends, these presents I send,yet neyther to beg nor to craue,though some haue store,
+    _ The second part, To the same tune.

 #####Back#####
-A new song, called Jacke Doues resolution by which he doth show, that he cares not a rush how ere th **Types of content**
+Printed at London for Iohn Wright and are to be sold at his shop in Giltspur-street at the signe of **Types of content**

   * There are 96 **verse** lines!